XanderD99/XanderD99/README.md

 # 👋 Hi, I’m @XanderD99

-I’m a passionate software engineer based in Belgium, currently working as a full-stack developer at Be-Mobile.
-My day-to-day work primarily involves building solutions with Golang and Flutter, where I contribute to apps that enhance mobility and safety.
-One of the key projects I’ve been a part of is Sway, a safety app designed for cyclists and pedestrians, helping to make road safety smarter and more accessible.
+I’m a fullstack developer based in Belgium with a passion for building scalable, user-friendly applications.
+My professional work involves designing microservices with Golang, managing MongoDB and PostgreSQL databases, and deploying applications using Docker and Kubernetes.
+I have experience building both frontends with Vue.js and Nuxt and backend services, giving me a holistic view of software development.

+I previously worked on Be-Mobile’s mobility solutions, including projects like Sway, a safety app for cyclists and pedestrians that combines real-time data and smart notifications.
+Beyond work, I love exploring new technologies and contributing to the developer community.
+I’ve created Strapi plugins, including my flagship project strapi-prometheus, which integrates Prometheus monitoring into Strapi applications and has been adopted by other developers worldwide.

-While I work with backend-heavy technologies at Be-Mobile, in my free time, I love experimenting with JavaScript, Nuxt, and Strapi.
-I’ve developed two Strapi plugins that are performing quite well in the community, and I take pride in their impact.
-Additionally, I enjoy creating small Discord bots—projects that combine my love for coding with my passion for gaming and community-building.
+In my free time, I enjoy building small apps and Discord bots, experimenting with JavaScript, Nuxt, and Strapi, gaming, and cycling — combining my love for technology with creativity and community.

-At the heart of my work is a love for problem-solving and the creative challenges of building user-friendly applications.
-Whether it's crafting efficient code for an app or developing fun and helpful packages for other developers, I’m always motivated by the desire to create enjoyable and effective experiences.

-Outside of work, I’m an avid gamer and enjoy riding my bicycle, which is a perfect way to recharge and stay connected to my passion for mobility.

 ---